Created by Jeremy Pikser

-The author is a writer and playwright living in New York City, and co-wrote Bulworth, for which he won the LA Critics Award, as well as Oscar and Golden Globe nominations.
+The author is a screenwriter and playwright living in New York City.
+He co-wrote the script for Bulworth, for which he won the LA Critics Award, as well as Oscar and Golden Globe nominations.
 He also wrote The Lemon Sisters and worked on the script and production of Reds.
 He also blogs regularly on The Huffington Post.

 Respectfully submitted by Kevin Burton Smith.

 - Junk on the Hill (1985) | Buy this book